opendocsg/slw-judgments-backfill/2008_SGHC_59/report.md

 116    I note that the above two cases cited by counsel for the plaintiff do not stand for the proposition that no attention should be paid to the factor of third party proceedings when evaluating the _forum non conveniens_ factors.
 Depending on the facts and circumstances of each case, the appropriate weight to be given to the potential third party proceedings will vary.

 117    The defendant in my view rightly contends that the contemplated third party actions and their likely impact on the main proceedings are relevant to the consideration of the appropriate forum.
 Where a defendant intends to initiate third party proceedings which come within the requirements of Order 16 r 1, it is generally convenient, in the interests of justice and in saving court time and costs, for those proceedings to be determined at the same time, and in the same court, as the main proceedings.
 These considerations according to defendant’s counsel were considered in a number of cases.
-In _Baring Futures (Singapore) Pte Ltd (in liquidation) v Deloitte & Touche (a firm) & Anor_ [1997] 3 SLR 312, Lai Kew Chai J opined at [2] that:
+In _Baring Futures (Singapore) Pte Ltd (in liquidation) v Deloitte & Touche (a firm) & Anor_ <span class="citation">[1997] 3 SLR 312</span>, Lai Kew Chai J opined at [2] that:

  ... only by bringing all the principal players together before one forum for adjudication could the responsibility be justly, sensibly and more efficiently ascertained and distributed between those concerned...This approach would avoid the potential disaster of inconsistent verdicts which could be given if similar disputes with overlapping facts involving the same or different parties were litigated before two courts in two different jurisdictions...

-118    Counsel for the defendant also cited _IPCO International Construction Limited v S T Kay & Co & Anor_ [1998] SGHC 198 (“ _IPCO International Construction_ ”), where there were two applications before the court one by the defendants and the other by the third party, to stay the main action and the third party proceedings in Singapore in favour of proceedings already before the Philippines court.
+118    Counsel for the defendant also cited _IPCO International Construction Limited v S T Kay & Co & Anor_ <span class="citation">[1998] SGHC 198</span> (“ _IPCO International Construction_ ”), where there were two applications before the court one by the defendants and the other by the third party, to stay the main action and the third party proceedings in Singapore in favour of proceedings already before the Philippines court.
 The defendants’ solicitors contended that if the court granted the third party a stay, then the main action should also be stayed in favour of the Philippines action.
 The plaintiffs’ counsel contended that the main action was independent of the third party proceedings which had a life of its own and hence any stay of the third party proceedings should not affect the main action and should not be a valid reason for staying the main action.

 119    Counsel for the defendant referred me to the following passage where the High Court opined that: